The Learning Center(TLC)

 Raz-Kids (www.raz-kids.com) is an online guided reading program with interactive ebooks, downloadable books, and reading quizzes.
 Raz-Kids can be accessed from any Internet-connected school or home computer and is available to ALL Immanuel students in grades K – 4, as well as all TLC students.

 Reading Horizons provides explicit and systematic reading instruction.
 Reading Horizons Discovery is used for grades K-3, and Reading Horizons Elevate is used for grades 4 and up.

 Immanuel has been approved for free resources through Bookshare, which is funded through the US Department of Education Office of Special Education Programs (OSEP), and offers a FREE online library of digital books for people with qualified learning disabilities.
 Through Bookshare, qualified students get access to tens of thousands of digital books over the Internet, as well as assistive reading tools that can help them to read and study independently.
 These free downloads include school textbooks, most of which are available in print and audio form.

 Immanuel uses various technology tools to help educate our students in today’s 21st century classroom.
 Teachers use these tools to engage students and improve performance, including the access of audiobooks and educational apps.

 Dragon Dictation Software

-To further prepare our students for the 21st century workplace, we have just incorporated this speech recognition software to help students with physical impairments and learning disabilities.
+To further prepare our students for the 21st century workplace, TLC offers access to speech recognition software to help students with physical impairments and learning disabilities.
 This assistive technology eliminates the barriers that some students have with writing and allows them to turn their talk into computer text.